 Timber sleeper retaining walls

-Building a low timber sleeper retaining wall is very easy, well at least this is what a tradesman thinks if he is going to build it himself, but somebody that has never done it needs at least to know how to go about and this is what we are going to tell you.
-We believe that just about everybody that if fit enough would be able to do it, you can do it yourself, if you follow our explanation in this text here, all you need is a crowbar, a post hole shovel, a hammer a few long nails or screws, a saw, a type measure and a few treated pine sleeper that today are easily available at most timber yards.
+Building a low timber sleeper retaining wall is very easy, just about everybody would be able to do it, you can do it yourself, if you follow our explanation in this text here, all you need is a crowbar, a post hole shovel, a hammer a few long nails or screws, a saw, a type measure and a few treated pine sleeper that today are easily available at most timber yards.

 To fix the sleepers to the post now is simple, but still you need to do a few things right, if you want your wall to last as long as possible with the materials you are using.
 Now it is useful to know that in this case it is highly advisable that you use galvanized nails or screws to fix the planks to the posts, because the retaining wall is in contact with the wet or humid ground constantly and therefore normal nails or screws will rust easily.

-You have bought some 75 mm and 100 mm galvanized nails to do the job, so you hope to be able to drive these nail into the sleepers and posts just by using a hammer, because you have not got a drill, and even if you have you think that nailing them is the fastest way to get the job done.
+You have bought some 75 mm and 100 mm galvanized nails to do the job, so, you hope to you can drive these nail into the sleepers and posts just by using a hammer, because you have not got a drill, and even if you have you think that nailing them is the fastest way to get the job done.

 Okay, if you are good with your hammer and can drive nail easily it is the best way to go, provided that the timber is soft enough to do that, and if you have used treated pine sleeper it can be done, as all you need to do now is to place the sleepers where you have marked on the posts and nail them in, and then you can backfill behind the retaining wall and the job is done.